Drawer Organizers for Clothes

 When it comes to choosing the right drawer organizer for your clothes, there are a few things to keep in mind.

-#2.
-Think about the material – If you have delicate items, you’ll want to choose organizers that are made of soft materials to avoid damage.
+If you have delicate items, you’ll want to choose organizers that are made of soft materials to avoid damage.
 Try to steer clear of wire organizers or wicker baskets.

-#3.
-Consider your budget – There is a wide range of prices for drawer organizers, so it’s important to find one that fits both your needs and your wallet.
-Remember you do not need to purchase things, especially in the beginning.
-You can DIY an organizer using cardboard boxes.
+There is a wide range of prices for drawer organizers, so it’s important to find one that fits both your needs and your wallet.

 How to Make a Drawer Organizer

-- Decide how many organizers you need for your dresser drawer.
+• Decide how many organizers you need for your dresser drawer.

-- Find a few sturdy cardboard boxes that fit the sizes you are looking for.
+• Find a few sturdy cardboard boxes that fit the sizes you are looking for.

-- Measure the depth of the drawer you are organizing.
+• Measure the depth of the drawer you are organizing.

-- Arrange the boxes in your drawer until they fit snugly without too much movement.
+• Arrange the boxes in your drawer until they fit snugly without too much movement.

-- Fill with clothes.
+• Fill with clothes.

-These temporary options will allow you to “test drive” a new organizing setup.
 After a month or so, if you find what you have is still working, you can reward yourself with new organizers for your drawers.

 How do you know if a drawer organizer is working?

-A few ideas are:
+A few options are:

-- Try different drawer organizers.
-Instead of baskets, you can use drawer dividers.
+• Try different drawer organizers – Instead of baskets, you can use drawer dividers.

-- Move drawers around.
-Maybe you will do better with jeans in your top drawer rather than socks.
+• Move drawers around – Maybe you will do better with jeans in your top drawer rather than socks.

-- Adjust how you have things organized.
-Rather than organizing by color, you may do better to organize by type.
+• Adjust how you have things organized – Rather than organizing by color, you may do better to organize by type.

 Remember, the goal of organizing is to help you to find the clothes you are looking for quickly and easily.
 If you are still wasting time searching for your favorite top, that is a clue that you may want to streamline things a bit more.

-#4.
-Keep it simple -Many times, we tend to overthink our organizing setups.
-Meaning that we create way too many steps simply to put our things away.
 Here’s something to remember.
 The easier it is to use, the more likely you are to stick with it.
 As you learn more clutter-free habits, you can graduate to more elaborate setups if you want to.

 Drawer Organizers for Clothes Options

-Many of the following options will work in just about any drawer.
-As you read through each, ask yourself if this would work for you.
 If you say yes, you can go ahead and try it out.
 Remember to DIY a setup until you know what you chose will work for you.

 Drawer Baskets